salvocam/hhv6_assembler/README.md

-# hhv6_assembler
+# cytomegaloassembler
-Pipeline for the denovo assembly of the virus hhv6
+Pipeline for the denovo assembly of the cytomegalovirus genome